 Tell me about it in the comments below!
 I always love to hear your thoughts.
 And tag me #theforkedspoon on Instagram if you’ve made any of my recipes, I always love to see what you’re cooking in the kitchen.

-- 2 lbs shrimp (thawed, peeled and deveined (see notes))
+- 2 pounds jumbo shrimp - thawed, peeled, and deveined (see notes)

-- 2 tbsp saké (or rice wine vinegar)
+- 2 tablespoon saké - or rice wine vinegar

 - Prepare the shrimp first.
 Always thaw the shrimp before cooking.
 Peel + devein if needed/desired.
 Pat the shrimp dry with paper towels and set aside.